 “Those who approach the sacrament of Penance obtain pardon from God’s mercy for the offense committed against him, and are, at the same time, reconciled with the Church which they have wounded by their sins and which by charity, by example, and by prayer labors for their conversion.” – Lumen Gentium 11

-As part of preparation for the sacraments of Confirmation and First Eucharist, children in the Diocese of Saskatoon also make their first Confession, celebrating the Sacrament of Reconciliation for the first time.
-Please contact our local parish to find out more about First Reconciliation for children, or for Reconciliation / Confession Times.
+Please contact our local parish to find Confession Times or to find out more about First Reconciliation for children.
 Find a list of parishes at: Parishes in the Diocese of Saskatoon

 “Therefore a man leaves his father and mother and cleaves to his wife,